wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       The mechanism that powers the deployment of robot code to the roboRIO.

    gyroscope
-      A device that measures rate-of-rotation.
+      A device that measures rate of rotation.
 It can add up the rotation measurements to determine :term:`heading` of the robot. (“gyro”, for short)

    heading
       The direction the robot is pointed, usually expressed as an angle in degrees.